 For over 10 years now Natasha has already worked on local issues through the Youth Council advising on projects such as the needs for young people in the Gosport Leisure Centre, future improvements to the Alver Valley and the requirement for youngsters at the Rowner Regeneration started by the Conservatives back In 2004.
 In April 2016 Natasha organised a careers conference for students in Years 10 and above across Gosport to help them to reach their full potential in the world of work as well as a Crime Conference in 2017.

-In Gosport, Natasha helped to facilitate an enterprising women event held at Bridgemary School and campaigned for Hampshire County Council to reconsider their proposals affecting Children’s Centres in Gosport, including The Haven.
+In Gosport, Natasha helped to facilitate an enterprising women event held at Bridgemary School and campaigned for Hampshire County Council to reconsider their proposals affecting Children’s Centres such as the Tree House in Elson.
 Natasha has also actively campaigned against the proposed closure of Elson Library in the recent Hampshire County Council consultation.

 Natasha believes that residents should be represented on issues that affect them locally and works to improve Gosport for everyone.
 The past Conservative control of the Borough Council has been a period of substantial progress and improvement in our town.